-- act as a source of support, advice and expertise for all staff - act as a point of contact with the safeguarding partners - liaise with the headteacher or principal to inform him or her of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+- act as a source of support, advice and expertise for all staff - read Annex B KCSIE 2024 - act as a point of contact with the safeguarding partners

+- liaise with the headteacher to inform him or her of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
 This should include being aware of the requirement for children to have an Appropriate Adult.
-Further information can be found in the Statutory guidance PACE Code C 2019 - as required, liaise with the "case manager" (as per Part four KCSIE 2023) and the local authority designated officer(s) (LADO) for child protection concerns in cases which concern a staff member - liaise with staff (especially teachers, pastoral support staff, school nurses, IT Technicians, senior mental health leads and special educational needs coordinators (SENCOs), or the named person with oversight for SEN in a college and Senior Mental Health Leads) on matters of safety and safeguarding and welfare (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically - liaise with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health - promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - work with the headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school or college.
-This includes: - i. ensuring that the school or college knows who its cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations for this cohort; and, - ii. supporting teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes.
+Further information can be found in the Statutory guidance PACE Code C 2019 - adhere to the CMARS quality standards for child protection conferences Quality-Standards-for-Child-Protection-conferences and support the agenda and complete the child protection conference report template, MARS-Multiagency-Report template - share information (when required) to support safeguarding reviews, or domestic homicide reviews, Principles-DHR-SAR-Dec-21 - as required, liaise with IMAP/SPOC/Police/Health (PREVENT) and other professionals for child protection concerns - where delegated by the Headteacher (as per Part four KCSIE 2024) liaise with the local authority designated officer (LADO), in cases which concern a staff member (Appendix 5) - liaise with staff (especially teachers, pastoral support staff, school nurses, IT Technicians, senior mental health leads and special educational needs coordinators (SENCOs), or the named person with oversight for SEN in a college and Senior Mental Health Leads, on matters of safety, safeguarding and welfare (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically - liaise with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health - promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - work with the headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school or college.
+This includes: - i. ensuring that the school or college knows who its cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations for this cohort; and, - ii. supporting teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes. - iii.
+Work alongside Alternative providers, if a school places a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil.
+The DSL alongside school leaders needs to satisfy that the placement meets the pupil's needs